What does veal taste like

 Common Preparations of Veal

-Overview of Common Dishes that Use Veal Meat as the Main Ingredient & What does veal taste like.
+Overview of Common Dishes that Use Veal Meat as the Main Ingredient

 Veal is a type of beef that comes from young cows and is leaner, more tender, and more delicate in flavor than beef.
 Veal is a popular choice for many dishes, from stews and roasts to classic Italian and French dishes.
 Some of the most popular dishes that use veal as the main ingredient include veal Parmigiana, veal Marsala, veal scallopini, veal piccata, veal saltimbocca, veal Milanese, veal Osso Buco, and veal chops.